IronWifi/docs/configuration-guides/unifi_hotspot.md

 ### Access Point Configuration

 _If you are running UniFi 6.0+ you need to disable the new UI until you've set everything up.
-To do so, click System Settings on the left menu and disable the New Settings option._
+To do so, click System Settings on the left menu and enable the Legacy Interface option._

 Log in to your UniFi controller and click the **Setting** icon (bottom left).